|UPDATED: March 24, 2017|

 Uninterruptible Power Supply (UPS)

 A backup electrical power supply that provides continuous power to critical equipment in the event that commercial power is lost.
-The UPS (usually a bank of batteries) offers short-term protection against power surges and outages.

 A set of procedures within the Business Continuity Plan to validate the proper function of a system or process before returning it to production operation.